 - Dentist: “It depends on how large your overbite is.
-If your overbite is mild-to-moderate then you’re probably a good candidate for clear aligner therapy.
-However, if your overbite is large, then you will require braces instead.”
+If your overbite is mild-to-moderate, then you’re probably a good candidate for clear aligner therapy.
+However, if your overbite is very large, then you will require braces.”

 Certain simple orthodontic cases are treatable using at-home clear aligners.
-Other more complex cases can be fixed with clear aligners, but it’s important to have a dentist supervising your progress.
+Other more complex cases can be fixed with clear aligners.
+However, it’s important to have a dentist supervise your treatment.
 Procedures such as tooth contouring, attachment placement, and bite calibration all require the presence of a dentist or orthodontist.
 These cases should only be treated using dentist-delivered clear aligners.
-Finally, the most complex orthodontic conditions don’t qualify for clear aligners and they require braces instead.
+Finally, the most complex orthodontic conditions don’t qualify for clear aligners.
+They require braces instead.

 (3) Orthodontic relapse

 Clear aligners can be very effective at straightening your teeth when used correctly.
-However, if you want your teeth to stay straight, you need to figure out the underlying cause of your orthodontic condition.
-Here are a few questions you need to answer before starting clear aligner therapy:
+However, for your teeth to stay straight, you need to figure out the underlying cause of your orthodontic condition.
+Here are a few things you should think about before starting your clear aligner therapy:

-- Are your teeth crooked because they are too large for your jaw? or is it because your wisdom teeth have started pushing on your other teeth?
+- Are your teeth crooked because they are too large for your jaws? or is it because your wisdom teeth have started pushing on your other teeth?